h50n/click/readme.md

-# Click to Call Laravel
+# sClick to Call Laravel

 An example application implementing Click to Call using Twilio.
 For a step-by-step tutorial, [visit this link](https://twilio.com/docs/howto/click-to-call).